CodeBreaker2111/CodeBreaker2111/README.md

 - 👋 Hi, I’m @CodeBreaker2111
 - 👀 I’m interested in Coding and minecraft and kind of science.
-- 🌱 I'm learning Rust.
+- 🌱 I'm learning Rust and Godot.
 - 💞️ I’m looking to collaborate on nothing, I'm a lone wolf(But I like cats.).
-- 📫 How to reach me ...
-IDK.
+- 📫 How to reach me, email: codebreaker2111.milk@gmail.com

 <!---
 CodeBreaker2111/CodeBreaker2111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.